8ta4/say/README.md

 1. Make sure you're using a Mac with Apple silicon.

-1. Be located in the continental US to minimize latency, as "[[a]ll Deepgram data is processed inside of the continental US](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=all%20deepgram%20data%20is%20processed%20inside%20of%20the%20continental%20us..)."

-1. Check that you have an internet connection with an upload bandwidth of at least 1 Gbps.

 1. Install [Homebrew](https://brew.sh/#install).

 1. Enter this command in your terminal: